abbycole/BioC5361_2019/README.md

-# BioC5361_2019
+# BioC5361 Fall 2019
-Code for the Computer Lab portion of BioC5361 Fall 2019
+This repo contains the code for the Computer Lab portion of BioC5361 Fall 2019